Ersin Kaya

-Ersin Kaya (born 5 July 1993) is an Australian footballer who lasted played as a right winger or right back for National Premier Leagues Victoria club Hume City.
+Ersin Kaya (born 5 July 1993) is an Australian footballer who last played as a right winger or right back for National Premier Leagues Victoria club Hume City.

 Club career

 After being a part of the Australian Institute of Sport set-up in 2009, Ersin Kaya signed for Turkish-backed Victorian Premier League club Hume City FC in 2010.
 Kaya then moved to Victorian State League Division 1 side Moreland Zebras, where he linked up with current coach Domenic Barba.
 Kaya won promotion to the VPL with the Zebras at the age of 17.
 After that, Kaya joined the Melbourne Heart youth squad in 2012, before returning to play VPL with Hume City FC, Northcote City FC and Werribee City FC.
 He then spent a year in Turkey with Bayrampasaspor before returning to Victoria, joining the newly promoted FC Bulleen Lions in 2016.